-Nordic Valley was one of the resorts I visited most often when I was learning to ski, so I was excited to have the chance to return with my 9-year-old son earlier this week!
-It was a lot like I remembered.
+Nordic Valley was one of the resorts I visited most often when I was learning to ski, so I was excited to have the chance to return with my 9-year-old son last year.
+The resort was a lot like I remembered.

 We played hooky on a gorgeous Wednesday after a long holiday weekend, and we practically had the resort to ourselves.
 No lift lines ever!